Retention Induced Biases in a Recommendation System with Heterogeneous Users: Treatment Algorithm and A/B Experimentation

-In this section, I consider a stereotypical situation where a developer aims to improve the recommendation algorithm and evaluates her change via a live A/B test.
-The candidate algorithm under consideration is also called the treatment algorithm.
-The recommendation quality function under treatment is denoted as $q(x)$.
-To simplify notation, I define $q_3 \equiv q(3/4)$ and $q_1 \equiv q(1/4)$.
+In this section, I consider a stereotypical situation where a developer aims to improve the recommendation algorithm and evaluates a treatment algorithm via an A/B test.
+An A/B test is a side-by-side comparative method that assesses two algorithms to determine which performs better.
+I use $T$ to superscript quantities of the treatment.
+Given that $q^*(x)$ encapsulates the status quo recommendation algorithm, any enhancement to the current algorithm boils down to modifying this function.
+To simplify the notation, I define $q_3 \equiv q^T(3/4)$ and $q_1 \equiv q^T(1/4)$.